 For example, NodeEvent, which provides events that occur at nodes (e.g., end of service at an activity), provides a pointer to the Node of interest and the Entity which caused the event.
-The processEvent() is declared virtual so that the appropriate processEvent is fired when the event is pulled off the calendar.
-The Event's processEvent() is a pure virtual function meaning any child classes must re-define it.
-The NodeEvent's invokes the nodes executeLeaving() (another virtual function in the node hierarchy).
+The processEvent() is declared virtual so that the appropriate processEvent is fired when the event is pulled off the calendar (i.e., runtime binding).
+The Event's processEvent() is a pure virtual function meaning any child classes must re-define NodeEvent's The invokes it. the nodes executeLeaving() (another virtual function in the node hierarchy).

 '''

 //Event's processEvent

 void virtual processEvent() = 0

 // ProcessEvent's processEvent

 void virtual processEvent(){

 processPtr->executeProcess(entityPtr);}

 //NodeEvent's processEvent

-void virtual processEvent

 void virtual processEvent(){

 nodePtr->executeLeaving(entityPtr);}

 //ExecuteLeaving -virtual function in Node

 '''

 Now the designer does not have to anticipate every type of event.
 Users have the ability to define their own events provided they inherit from an existing event class and provide an appropriate processEvent() function.
+Given a pointer to an event, the simulation will invoke the appropriate event's processEvent() function at run time.
 Unlike Java, C++ provides for multiple inheritance that facilitates a very useful and powerful feature with some subtle idiosyncrasies.
 Multiple inheritance allows you to combine the collection of data and behavior of several classes.
 For example, when modeling a textile distribution network, there are nodes that are vendors, distribution centers (DCs), and stores.
 Vendors are suppliers that ship garments to consumers while stores are strict consumers that receive shipments.
 However, DCs are considered both suppliers and consumers (i.e., DCs can supply other DCs and stores while receive shipments from other suppliers (either DCs or vendors)).
 In a single inheritance hierarchy, the designer must repeat similar code for either the supplier or consumer behavior or force an unnatural inheritance hierarchy.